𝐌𝐚𝐫𝐲, 𝐒𝐢𝐬𝐭𝐞𝐫 𝐎𝐟 𝐀𝐚𝐫𝐨𝐧?

 Likewise, H. A. R. Gibb and J. H. Kramers say (H. A. R. Gibb & J. H. Kramers, Shorter Encyclopaedia Of Islam, 1961, E. J. Brill: Leiden, p.
 328):

 It has been supposed that the name of ‘Imrān, which apparently corresponds with the Biblical ‘Amram, the father of Moses, as well as the fact that Maryam is called a sister of Hārūn (Sura xix.
 28), is due to a confusion between the two Biblical Maryam’s.
-Sale, Gerock and others think such a confusion improbable.
+Sale, Gerock, and others think such confusion is improbable.
 At any rate Muslim traditions assures us that there is a distance of 1,800 years between the Biblical ‘Amram and the father of Mary.

 𝐁𝐢𝐛𝐥𝐞 𝐭𝐞𝐚𝐜𝐡𝐞𝐬 𝐑𝐚𝐡𝐚𝐛 𝐠𝐫𝐚𝐧𝐝 𝐦𝐨𝐭𝐡𝐞𝐫 𝐨𝐟 𝐉𝐞𝐬𝐮𝐬 𝐰𝐚𝐬 𝐏𝐫𝐨𝐬𝐭𝐢𝐭𝐮𝐭𝐞

 Four adultery and prostitutes of Jesus genealogy according to Mattew genealogy.

 -Tamara (Genesis 38:(14-26).

 -Rahab (Josh .2:1

 -Bathsheba (2 Samuel 11:3-4).